AndreaArduino/netcentric/README.md

 The user will connect via SSH to the Docker container in order to test Nginx redirects behaviour.

-The user will also be guided through the configuration of a web browser - Mozilla Firefox or Google Chrome - in order to exploit the Docker container as a forward proxy.
+The user will also be guided through the configuration of a common web browser in order to exploit the Docker container as a forward proxy.

 ### Requirements

 1. Docker installed on the local machine where tests are conducted.
 Please see [Docker install page](https://docs.docker.com/install/) for installation details.
+2. Mozilla Firefox installed on the local machine
-2. Internet connection
+3. Internet connection

 ### Pull Docker image